yongbin999/rails_mongo_textreader/README.md

 If you dont have rails/ruby/mongo install  and you are in linux lubuntu, you can run:
  * sh build.sh

 else youalready have everythin install and just need the lib dependency run:
  * bundle install

- to run the app:
+To run the app:
 through regular single process rails:
  * rails server

 or run with unicorn multi proceess:
  * sh run.sh

 ## Describtion on this project: